Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor $\lambda$-(BETS)$_2$GaCl$_4$

-where $q=\left( \bm{q}, i \omega_{m} \right)$ is the wavenumber and bosonic Matsubara frequency, $\hat{U}^\mathrm{sp}$ ($\hat{U}^\mathrm{ch}$) is the local spin (charge) vertex matrix, $\hat{\chi}^\mathrm{0}\left( q \right)$ is the bare susceptibility and $\hat{I}$ is the unit matrix.
+Given that the spin susceptibility and the Stoner factor reach their maximum values at $i\omega_{m}=0$, we simplify the notation by omitting the Matsubara frequency, representing $\left( \bm{q}, i \omega_{m} \right)$ simply as $\left( \bm{q} \right)$ hereafter.
 These local vertices are determined self-consistently by two sum rules for the local moment and an ansatz for double occupancy~\cite{Vilk1997}.
-The spin susceptibility and the Stoner factor, defined as $U_\mathrm{sp}\chi_0\left( Q_\mathrm{max} \right)$ where $Q_\mathrm{max}$ is the nesting vector, are obtained as the largest eigenvalue.
-The magnetic transition temperature, $T_\mathrm{c}$, is defined as the temperature at which $U_\mathrm{sp}\chi_0\left( Q_\mathrm{max} \right)$ reaches unity.
-Since the TPSC method satisfies the Mermin-Wagner theorem, a true magnetic transition does not occur in a purely two-dimensional system.
-Therefore, the temperature where the $U_\mathrm{sp}\chi_0\left( Q_\mathrm{max} \right)$ approaches unity is regarded as the magnetic critical temperature in the actual three-dimensional system.
-We use a system size of $96 \times 96$ $k$-meshes and $16384$ Matsubara frequencies.
-In the four-band Hubbard model, we set the on-site interaction $U$ to $1~\mathrm{eV}$, which is approximately the same as the band width of the four-band model.
+We define the spin susceptibility $\chi_\mathrm{sp}$ as the largest eigenvalue of $\hat{\chi}^\mathrm{sp}$, whereas the Stoner factor $\alpha_\mathrm{S}\left( \bm{Q}_\mathrm{max} \right)$ is obtained as that of $\hat{\chi}^\mathrm{0}\left( \bm{Q}_\mathrm{max} \right) \hat{U}_\mathrm{sp}$, where $\bm{Q}_\mathrm{max}$ is the nesting vector.
+The magnetic transition temperature $T_\mathrm{c}$ is defined as the temperature at which $\alpha_\mathrm{S}\left( \bm{Q}_\mathrm{max} \right)$ reaches unity.
+A true magnetic transition does not occur in a purely two-dimensional system because the TPSC method satisfies the Mermin-Wagner theorem.
+Therefore, the temperature at which $\alpha_\mathrm{S}\left( \bm{Q}_\mathrm{max} \right)$ approaches unity is considered as the magnetic critical temperature in the actual three-dimensional system.
+Although the qualitative kink structure reflects the temperature dependence of the bare susceptibility ($\hat{\chi}^0$), the interaction which includes the electron correlation ($\hat{U}^\mathrm{sp}$) obtained from the TPSC approach is crucial for quantitative results.
+This is necessary to capture the quantitative temperature scale~\cite{Aizawa2015, Aizawa2018PRB, Aizawa2018JPCS} of the $T_\mathrm{kink}$ and to consider the suppression of the magnetic correlation due to enhanced double occupancy.
+We used a system size of $96 \times 96$ $k$-meshes and $16384$ Matsubara frequencies.
+In the four-band Hubbard model, we set the on-site interaction $U$ to $1~\mathrm{eV}$, which is approximately the same as the bandwidth of the four-band model.
 The intra-dimer transfer integral $t_\mathrm{A}$ was a variable parameter.
-In the two-band Hubbard model, $U$ was set to $0.8~\mathrm{eV}$, a value slightly larger than the band width.
-These $U$ values are considered appropriate supported by previous theoretical studies that evaluated the Coulomb interactions in several organic conductors~\cite{Nakamura2009, Nakamura2016, Misawa2020, Kato2025} using the constrained random phase approximation~\cite{Aryasetiawan2004, Imada2010}.
+In the two-band Hubbard model, $U$ was set to $0.8~\mathrm{eV}$, which was slightly larger than the bandwidth.
+These $U$ values are supported by previous theoretical studies that evaluated the Coulomb interactions in several organic conductors~\cite{Nakamura2009, Nakamura2016, Misawa2020, Kato2025} using the constrained random phase approximation~\cite{Aryasetiawan2004, Imada2010}.